TimLC/Genetic_Algorithm_GPU-CPU/README.md

 _Distribution of tasks between GPU and CPU._

-The scoring and mutation methods are executed on cuda cores, since they are composed of calculations compatible with Nvidia GPUs.
+The scoring and mutation methods are executed on CUDA cores, since they are composed of calculations compatible with Nvidia GPUs.
 The methods of selecting the best individuals, crossover and generating new individuals work in parallel on a CPU, with the use of all the available cores.

 ## Tree of the project